 If you have an interest in freezing motion of extremely fast moving subjects subjects, want to capture anything in a fraction of a second, or do some motion photography, you can go from 30 seconds to 1/8000 of a second.

 That's just as fast as my $3500 Canon 5D Mark III.
-Here are some great photos with slow and super fast shutter speeds: http://www.cambridgeincolour.com/tutorials/camera-shutter-speed.htm
+Here are some great photos with slow and super fast shutter speeds that the 60D is capable of taking: https://www.cambridgeincolour.com/tutorials/camera-shutter-speed.htm

 Focus is 9 point cross-type and exposure meter is TTL, full aperture with 63 zones.
 The focus has 4 modes; Manual, AI, AI Servo and One Shot.
 Both the exposure and focusing mechanisms are quite sophisticated and work well.

 Larger than the T2i, T3, T3i, and T4i series of cameras, yet smaller and lighter than the metal DSLRs like the Canon 5D Mark III and 7D.
 It is a nice in-between in terms of its size and weight.

 When it was first released by Canon the suggested retail price was about $1100.
 Since Canon has released the Canon 4Ti (It's actually the Canon T4i) the price has dropped to less than $800.
 That's a pretty good price for this much camera.

 There also has been quite a lot written about the Canon T3i - Canon 60D comparison.
 There are more thoughts on that topic here: Canon T3i vs 60D.